“One penny may seem to you a very insignificant thing, but it is the small seed from which fortunes spring.”

 Other Documents and Rental Property Records

-Some rental property expenses can be claimed the year they are paid, while others must be added to the property basis and depreciated over 27.5 years.
-Rental property documents and records also provide backup to verify the expenses are claimed by an investor are accurate:
+Some rental property expenses can be claimed in the year they are paid, while capital expenses are depreciated over the useful life of the improvement.
+Rental property documents and records also provide backup to verify the expenses claimed by an investor are accurate.
+Some examples include:

 - The settlement statement from when the property was purchased helps determine which costs to expense and those that must be added to the property basis.